 - Spread some seed on the top of the feeder, on a nearby platform, or on the ground near the feeder to draw more attention to the location as a new and valuable feeding spot.

 - Temporarily remove other feeders offering similar seed to limit the choices birds have of where to feed.
 As they become accustomed to the new feeder, other feeders can be returned to duty and birds will use them all.

 - Accessorize the new feeder appropriately with a feeding platform to attract more birds or a squirrel baffle to deter pests and make the feeder more attractive to birds.

 If Birds Still Aren’t Using the Feeder

 If you don’t see birds at the new feeder after several days, take careful note of the seed levels to determine if they’re visiting the feeder and you're simply missing their snacks.
 If the seed is not being eaten, observe your other feeders; it is possible the birds have migrated or are generally visiting the yard less, and therefore it will take them longer to get used to a new feeder.

 Also, check the seed quality you are offering in a new feeder.
-If the seed has not been eaten after several days, it may have become moldy or attracted insects and is thus less suitable for the birds.
-Keep the feeder filled with fresh seed for the best results in attracting birds.
+Moldy or insect-ridden seed is not attractive or suitable for birds.
+Keep the feeder filled with fresh seed for the best results.
 At the same time, double-check the type of seed offered against the size of the feeding ports to be sure the birds can get to the seed without difficulty.

 It takes time for birds to become accustomed to a new feeder and to visit it regularly.
 Patience is essential when using a new bird feeder, but by taking proper steps to make the feeder attractive to the birds, you will soon be refilling it frequently and enjoying more bird visits.